Public-Health-Scotland/source-linkage-files/tests/testthat/_snaps/check_variables_exist.md

 ---

-    Variables "recid" and "smrtype" are required, but are missing from `data`.
+    Variables "recid", "smrtype", and "mpat" are required, but are missing from `data`.